 1. Microsoft Advertising (formerly Bing Ads)

-- Exclusive Demographics: Bing users tend to be older, financially stable, and located primarily in North America.
+- Exclusive Demographics: Bing users tend to be older, more affluent, and often based in North America — ideal for products or services targeting middle-aged professionals or luxury buyers.

 2. Social Media Advertising

-- Why Use Them: Ideal for B2C companies aiming to attract consumers with visually driven content.
+- Why Use Them: Best for B2C companies looking to attract visually engaged consumers.
+Ideal for storytelling and product promotion through images and video.

-- Best for: Ecommerce, lifestyle, beauty, and food brands.
+- Best For: E-commerce, lifestyle, beauty, fashion, and food brands.

 LinkedIn Ads

-- Why Use It: Best for targeting professionals in B2B sectors.
+- Why Use Them: Perfect for targeting professionals, decision-makers, and B2B audiences.

-- Best for: SaaS, financial services, and recruitment companies.
+- Best For: SaaS, financial services, HR/recruitment, and high-value B2B offerings.

 Twitter Ads

-- Features: Keyword targeting, Twitter moments integration, and flexible formats like conversation cards.
+- Features: Keyword targeting, hashtag campaigns, Twitter moments, conversation cards, and flexible ad formats.

-- Best for: Publishers, tech brands, and entertainment companies.
+- Best For: Publishers, tech startups, media companies, and event-driven marketing.

 3. Native Advertising